 Unconsciously, Christian flexed his left hand.
-His palm itched and the skin on his arm felt flaky where the cast used to be.
+His palm itched and the skin on his arm felt flaky under the cast.
+Or rather where the case used to be.
 Used to be?
 It had been there yesterday.
-When did it come off?
+Where did it go?

 Now he was truly rattled.
 What’s wrong with me?
 He’d woken up feeling terrific, but as the morning wore on, a fog had descended.
 At the back of his mind was a vague memory of… something happening.
 His light experiment…

 The disconcerted feeling returned.
 He looked at his arm.
 Broken yesterday, fine today.
 There must be some explanation.
 It frightened him that he couldn’t think of one.
 Something had happened yesterday, after Hubert’s arrest, back in the lab.
 But what?
 Why couldn’t he remember?